europer/Logitech-G29-Load-Cell/README.md

 # How-to and why

 To use PWM signal to generate the needed voltage range was not good if not using a low filter or a DAC.
-Since I am using ESP32 anyway to other Arduino projects and for IoT and they are cheap and can even over Amazon go under 6 Euro (included delivery) is a very unexpensive MC.
+Since I am using ESP32 anyway to other Arduino projects and they are cheap (at Amazon go under 6 Euro, included delivery) is a very unexpensive MC.

 The advantage:
 1) rel. fast 2xCPU with 32 bit
 2) 2 x8 bit DAC (range 0-255)